pclaycs/tft-epilepsy-helper/README.md

    - Or clone/download the `.ahk` file if you'd prefer to run or compile it yourself (see below).

 2. **Run the script**:
-   - If using the `.exe`, just double-click it — it will quietly run in the system tray (there is no popup or window - this is standard behaviour for AutoHotkey scripts.
+   - If using the `.exe`, just double-click it.
+It will quietly run in the system tray (there is no popup or window - this is standard behaviour for AutoHotkey scripts.
    - If using the `.ahk`, you'll need AutoHotkey installed.
 See [Compiling Instructions](#-compiling-the-script-yourself).

 3. **When in a TFT match and a finisher animation starts**:
    - Press `ALT+F4`.
-   - This script will mute the game, minimize it, and then close it after a short delay — sparing you the animation.
+   - This script will mute the game, minimize it, and then close it after a short delay - sparing you the animation.
    - **Note**: While running, this will override the default ALT+F4 behavior in League of Legends and TFT.
    - **Note**: Muting only the game currently doesn't work, so it's currently just muting/unmuting the whole system.